Illegal pharmaceuticals

 Announcements, warnings, statistics

-Number of illegally imported therapeutic products has decreased
+Number of illegally imported medicinal products remains at the same level

 Campaigns